 Military divorce proceedings are much more complicated than a standard divorce.
 It’s important you have legal counsel on your side so you’re ready in court.
 Contact Bacchus Law Firm for quality legal representation.
 Attorney Nisha E. Bacchus has spent years representing military divorces for members of the United States Army, Navy, Air Force, Coast Guard or Marine Corps.

-Call (954) 500-5555 to set up your free consultation.
+Call (954) 500-5555 to set up your consultation.
 Attorney Bacchus will overlook your case and help you decide what the best course of action is.
 Bacchus Law Firm represents people in military divorces throughout the Broward County area including Hollywood, Pompano Beach, Pembroke Pines and Fort Lauderdale.

 Overview of Military Divorces in Florida

 - Filing for Divorce Under the Servicemembers Civil Relief Act (SRCA)

 - How is Military Retirement or Retired Pay Split in a Divorce?